tizonia/tizonia-openmax-il/README.md

 > NOTE: This script installs the
 > [latest](https://github.com/tizonia/tizonia-openmax-il/releases/latest)
 > release and all the dependencies.
-DISCLAIMER: trust no-one.
+DISCLAIMER: Trust no-one.
 Please have a
 > look at the installation script before running it on your system!.